-Start with the newest lead when you want the quickest read on what I think matters right now.
+Start with The Primetime Mirage: When the White House Sells a Script and AP Delivers the Receipt if you want the quickest read on what I think matters right now.

 About BAT

 I wanted somewhere to keep up with Trump-world without surrendering taste, memory, or authorship.
-So BAT became the room where I keep the reporting straight, the archive close, and the design warm enough that the work still feels like it belongs to a human being.
+BAT is the room where I keep the reporting straight, the archive close, and the design warm enough to feel like a person arranged the table before asking you to pay attention.

 War Room Narrative Spin is a good example of how I turn headline churn into a pattern I can actually hold onto.